XccelerateOrg/FTWD_Web_Day_02/README.md

 ## What is one thing that I learned from doing this project? :books:

-I have implemented the mobile view @media query and experimented with the grid systems on Bootstrap!
+I have implemented the mobile view @media query and experimented with the grid systems on Bootstrap!!!